10 Business Analyst Performance Goals

 As a professional development goal, ask to be assigned to project work on a team that uses a different project methodology or tool set to broaden your experience.

-Goal #4 – Improve Your BA Process
+Performance Goal #4 – Improve Your Business Analysis Process

 With exposure to different projects, stakeholders, domains, and methodologies, you learn what works well and what doesn’t work so well.
-Often your BA process stays the same, even while your work changes and matures.
+Often your business analysis process stays the same, even while your work changes and matures.
 Look for ways to incorporate what you’ve learned into your organization’s BA process so other BAs can benefit from your insights.

 Goals in this area could include updating a template, documenting an as is process, or creating a tip sheet.

-Goal #5 – Strengthen Stakeholder Relationships
+Performance Goal #5 – Strengthen Stakeholder Relationships

-When we have stronger relationships with our stakeholders, it’s easier to get more work done.
+When we have stronger rapport with our stakeholders, it’s easier to get more work done.
 Yet, if we’ve worked in the same organization for awhile, it’s easy to become complacent and rely on existing relationships to get work done.

-Goal #6 – Mentor Other BAs
+Performance Goal #6 – Mentor Other BAs

 Your ability to lead others will help you move into more senior BA roles.
 Become a mentor to a newly hired business analyst, a professional that’s interested in business analysis, or another member of your department.